-These flags control whether an additional test for the pfGeoSet being transparent or being a light point is performed.
+The last three flags control whether an additional test for the pfGeoSet being transparent or being a light point is performed.
+These flags affect only the pfGeoSet cull program.
 If the pfGeoSet is transparent or is a light point, the pfGeoSet is assigned the bin resulting from the cull program and either a sub-bin of the transparent bin or the light point bin.

 If initially the pfGeoSet has no bin assigned to it, both the transparency and light point tests are performed (to follow the operation of a regular cull traversal).
-If those tests are not needed, you can use the two DONT_TEST flags.
+If those tests are not needed, you can use the two DONT\TEST flags.
 If the pfGeoSet has initially assigned a bin, the tests are not performed unless the binary flags specify so.

-If you need to perform any of these two tests earlier-for example, to differentiate bin assignment based on transparency-you can use the instructions PFCULLPG_TEST_IS_TRANSPARENT and PFCULLPG_TEST_IS_LIGHT_POINT.
+If you need to perform any of these two tests earlier-for example, to differentiate bin assignment based on transparency-you can use the instructions PFCULLPG\TEST\IS\TRANSPARENT and PFCULLPG\TEST\IS\LIGHT\POINT.